jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 # Setup
 ## Setting up the air-gapped machine

 I chose to generate my GPG keys on an air-gapped (non-network connected) Debian LiveCD to prevent any accidental leakage of my keys.
-Once the keys are generated I copy them onto backup media (multiple backup media) and then load them onto my smart card for daily use.
+Once the keys are generated I copy them onto backup media (multiple backup media) and then load the daily-use subkeys onto my smart card for daily use.

 Download Debian Live install image from [here](https://www.debian.org/CD/live/) (I used 7.8.0-amd64-standard) and install on USB thumb-drive using a method appropriate for your OS of choice.